 35.3.16.2.2 Non-AP MLD operation parameter update

-(#15416) An MLD shall set the Operation Parameter Update Support subfield in the Common Info field of the Basic Multi-Link element it transmits in a Beacon, Probe Response, (Re)Association Request, and (Re)Association Response frames to 1 if its dot11OperationParameterUpdateImplemented is true; otherwise the MLD shall set (#17873)it to 0.
+(#15416) An MLD that has dot11OperationParameterUpdateImplemented equal to true shall set the Operation Parameter Update Support subfield in the Common Info field of the Basic Multi-Link element that it transmits to 1.
+The MLD shall set (#17873) the Operation Parameter Update Support subfield to 0 if it has dot11OperationParameterUpdateImplemented equal to false.
 A STA affiliated with an MLD in which dot11OperationParameterUpdateImplemented is true is referred to as operation parameter update capable.

-An operation parameter update capable non-AP STA affiliated with a non-AP MLD may notify an operation parameter update capable AP affiliated with the associated AP MLD of (#16868)change in its operation parameters by transmitting a Multi-Link Operation Update Request frame including a Reconfiguration Multi-Link element with Operation Update Type subfield set to 0 after one of the following conditions occurs:
+An operation parameter update capable non-AP STA affiliated with a non-AP MLD may notify an operation parameter update capable AP affiliated with the associated AP MLD of (#16868) a change in its operation parameters by transmitting a Multi-Link Operation Update Request frame including a Reconfiguration Multi-Link element with Operation Update Type subfield set to 0 after one of the following conditions occurs:

 at least one link is enabled or disabled for the non-AP MLD;

-the associated AP MLD removes at least one of its affiliated (#16869)AP (#16048);
+the associated AP MLD removes at least one of its affiliated (#16869)APs (#16048) and at least one of the removed APs corresponds to a setup link between the AP MLD and the non-AP MLD.

+(#16049)

-(#16049)the associated AP MLD adds at least one affiliated AP to the AP MLD(#16049).
+(#16049)the non-AP MLD adds at least one setup link or deletes at least one setup link with the associated AP MLD

-Otherwise, the non-AP STA shall not transmit a Multi-Link Operation Update Request frame with(#17874) operation update type set to 0.
+Otherwise, the non-AP STA shall not transmit a Multi-Link Operation Update Request frame with(#17874) Operation Update Type subfield set to 0.

 In the Reconfiguration Multi-Link element of a Multi-Link Operation Update Request frame with Operation Update Type subfield set to 0 transmitted by a non-AP STA affiliated with a non-AP MLD: